machdyne/avdac/README.md

 ## Verilog Demo

-The demo plays 5 seconds of 48KHz 16-bit (LE) signed PCM stereo audio from flash memory.
+The demo plays a loop of 5 seconds of 48KHz 16-bit (LE) signed PCM stereo audio from flash memory.

 An example of video output will be added soon, in the meantime please see the resources section below.